gemfire/spring-data-for-vmware-gemfire/documentation/reference/diskstore.md

 `DiskStore` instances are used by Regions for file system persistent backup and overflow of evicted entries as well as persistent backup for WAN Gateways.
-Multiple GemFire components may share the same `DiskStore`.
+Multiple [vmware-gemfire-short-name] components may share the same `DiskStore`.
 Additionally, multiple file system directories may be defined for a single `DiskStore`, as shown in the preceding example.

-For an explanation of persistence, overflow, and configuration options on `DiskStore` instances, see [Persistence and Overflow](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-storing_data_on_disk-chapter_overview.html) in the GemFire product documentation.
+For an explanation of persistence, overflow, and configuration options on `DiskStore` instances, see [Persistence and Overflow](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-storing_data_on_disk-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.